Using the GPS Tracker for Phonecalls

 - If you call the GPS Tracker's mobile phone number (it has a small SIM card inside, like a mini-mobile phone) it will buzz before automatically answering

 - You can set it so that only authorised numbers are allowed to call in

 - Calling the GPS Tracker doesn't cost anything from its SIM credit, just like calling a friend's mobile

-When pressed, this will text up to three different phone numbers (assigned via a text message), and then call them in turn until someone answers.
-This will then connect the wearer of the GPS Tracker to a carer (whoever you assign the number to) who can offer reassurance.
+When pressed, it will text up to three different phone numbers (assigned via a text message), then call them in turn until someone answers.
+This will then connect the wearer of the GPS Tracker to you or a carer (whoever you assign the numbers to) who can offer reassurance.

 Via a text message, you can set the device to activate or disable the onboard speaker.